sources U2 Pro6.5

 Trust the reviewer who publishes their methodology, names the comparison gear, discloses every loaner unit, and writes negative verdicts when the gear deserves them.
 Every review on The Audio Stuff lists those things at the top and bottom of the page; there are no sponsored verdicts and no pre-publication review for brands.

 Because the reference list updates.
-Every score on this site is anchored against the current reference in its category - when a new piece earns Reference status and resets what 9.5 means for, say, a planar magnetic flagship, older scores in that bracket can move.
+Every score on this site is anchored against the current reference in its category.
+When a new piece earns Reference status and resets what 9.5 means for, say, a planar magnetic flagship, older scores in that bracket can move.
 Updates are dated in the review header and the original score is preserved in the change log so the history stays auditable.